 Staffordshire terrier wrapped up in a blanket.

-Signs of Gastroenteritis in Dogs
+Signs of gastroenteritis in dogs

 Gastroenteritis in dogs typically starts with soft stool that becomes progressively wetter.
 Later on, you may notice mucus in the stool, your dog straining to produce a bowel movement and/or defecation in the house.
 You can also see diarrhoea with vomiting.
-Less often, it can manifest as vomiting alone, though if the condition is confined to the stomach itself, veterinarians may refer to it as gastritis.
+Less often, it can manifest as vomiting alone, though if the condition is confined to the stomach, veterinarians may refer to it as gastritis.

-Here are other common signs:
+Here are the common signs:

 • Explosive and/or frequent bowel movements